 Refrain from any behaviour that may bring GNSW, a member association or an affiliated club into disrepute

 All spectators must remain in the designated spectator areas at all times.
 No spectator will be granted access to the field of play or any athlete, official or technical area at any GNSW event.
-Technical members who have not be nominated by their club at the time of entry, and/or have not been accredited for the GNSW event must follow all directions as a spectator and are not permitted to access the field of play, competition floor, officials areas or warm-up spaces.
+Technical members who have not been nominated by their club at the time of entry, and/or have not been accredited for the GNSW event must follow all directions as a spectator and are not permitted to access the field of play, competition floor, officials areas or warm-up spaces.

 All scoring or technical administrational queries at an event will only be entertained if submitted by the club in accordance with the applicable Gymsport rules and procedures for enquiries.
 No direct enquiries from spectators will be answered.
 Clubs are required to promote this to their members.

 Any breaches to the codes of conduct may result in removal from the venue and/or refusal of entry.
 In addition, breaches will be referred to the GNSW CEO and the GNSW Board for further action.